Frequently Asked Questions

 Who chooses the attorneys who represent the FDSA’s members?

 The attorneys who represent FDSA members are your attorneys.
-You have total right of refusal of any attorney in your legal plan that is assigned to work with you on a job related or personal issue.
+You have total right of refusal of any attorney in your legal plan that is assigned to work with you on a job related issue.

 Will I have attorney-client privilege with my FDSA attorney or will my information be shared?